MHS Outreach Processing Spaces

 How do virtual process spaces work?

 Process spaces are provided via a secure and encrypted connection in Zoom for Healthcare.
-Complete the form in the signup link and you will receive a link to a video session.
+Complete this form and you will receive a link to a video session 15-30 minutes before the session starts.
 Sign ups for each processing space end 30 minutes before their start time.
-Please join the process space session via the link 5 minutes before it starts.
-You will wait in the “virtual waiting room” until the provider is available to start the process space.
+When you join the process space, you will wait in the “virtual waiting room” until the provider is available to start the space.
 Each process space is hosted by a UHS counselor and is attended by UW-Madison students who share the specified concern or identity.

-Students of Color Processing Space: We recognize that communities of color may be disproportionately impacted by COVID-19, as well as the many changes happening on our campus and community.
+Students of Color Processing Space: We recognize that communities of color are disproportionately impacted by COVID-19 and are also experiencing complex concerns related to systemic racism, police brutality, and efforts for social justice.
 This processing space is for students of color to connect, seek support, and identify ways to engage in self and community care during this time.

 LGBTQ+ Students Processing Space: Finding in-community support is essential to building resilience and feeling connected as LGBTQ+ students, especially while navigating social distancing and sheltering-in-place, sometimes in non-affirming environments.
 This processing space is for LGBTQ+ students to connect, seek support, and identify ways to engage in self and community care during this time.